matthi99/learned-filters/README.md

 This repository is created for learning non-linear regularizing filters for inverting the Radon transform.
 For more detail about non-linear regularizing filters see:

 ```
 Ebner, A., & Haltmeier, M. (2023).
-When noise and data collide: Using non-linear Filters to save the day in inverse problems.
-Best Journal you can imagine, 62, 66-83.
+When noise and data collide: Using non-linear Filters to save the day in inverse problems. arXiv preprint arXiv:2406.17461 (2024).
 ```

 # Introduction